Note: This unit version is currently under review and is subject to change!

 Seyed Aliakbar Mirmohammadi, Solidworks, email@example.com

 |T&L Activities:||Lectures: one hour each week.

 Tutorial: 2 x one hour tutorials each week.
-To re-enforce lectures, plus exercises relevant to assignments.
+To re-enforce lectures, plus exercises and assignments.

 Workshop: Workshop Sessions as described on your timetable (3 hours per week for 5 weeks)